d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

     1. The first is `PULUMI_ACCESS_TOKEN`, which is required to authenticate with **pulumi.com** in order to perform the preview or update.
 You can create a new Pulumi access token specifically for your CI/CD job on your [Pulumi Account page](https://app.pulumi.com/account/tokens?__hstc=228626179.56681581cf02b2e77b51bd3037fb698a.1554407757799.1557357031878.1557359155284.54&__hssc=228626179.2.1557359155284&__hsfp=3057520729).
     2. Next, you will also need to set environment variables specific to your cloud resource provider.
 For example, if your stack is managing resources on AWS, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

-## Create Pulumi stacks and push the files to your Gitlab project
+## Create Pulumi stacks and push the files to your GitLab project

 If you run `pulumi` from any branch other than the `master` branch, you will hit an error that the `PULUMI_ACCESS_TOKEN` environment variable cannot be accessed.
 You can fix this by specifying a wildcard regex to allow specific branches to be able to access the secret environment variables.
 Please refer to the [GitLab documentation](https://gitlab.com/help/user/project/protected_branches.md) to understand this better.